berndbischl/rcoco/readme_setup.txt

-  1) we use .editorconfig for general editor setup https://editorconfig.org make sure this is aligned with overrides from other config tools for R and C/C++
+  1) we use .editorconfig for general editor setup https://editorconfig.org make sure this is aligned with overrides from other config tools for R and C/C++ for vscode: install the EditorConfig plugin

+VSCode / cursor:

+  1) vscode: there is a local .vscode/settings.json file.

   2) there is a global "rule" for for cursor to inform cursor/LLM about a static context for the project and what it should always respect

-  3) vscode: there is a local .vscode/settings.json file.
+  3) recommended plugins:
+  Minimally: EditorConfig, R (installs also R Syntax), Air
+  Recommended: R Debugger, GitLens, C/C++ Advanced Lint, Clang-Tidy, clangd

 R: